Cost Guide

 £40,000

 The maths is simple.
-A EICR costs a maximum of £350.
-The fine for not having one can be £40,000 — plus the loss of Section 21 eviction rights, the cost of emergency remediation, and the reputational damage of a prosecution.
+An EICR costs a maximum of £350.
+Non-compliance can bring fines of up to £40,000, plus the loss of Section 21 eviction rights, the cost of emergency remediation, and the reputational damage of a prosecution.

 Free for your first property.
 No credit card required.

-How much does a EICR cost in 2026?
+How much does an EICR cost in 2026?

-Can I get a cheaper EICR by using an unregistered professional?
+Can I save money on an EICR by using an unregistered professional?

-No — and attempting to do so puts you at serious legal risk.
-A EICR must be issued by a qualified, registered professional to be legally valid.
-A certificate from an unqualified person is worthless in the eyes of the law, and you would be treated as non-compliant.
+No. Attempting to do so puts you at serious legal risk.
+An EICR must come from a qualified, registered professional to be legally valid.
+A qualified and competent electrician registered with an approved scheme: NICEIC, NAPIT, ELECSA, BSI, or STROMA.
 The cost of getting it right is always less than the fine for getting it wrong.